 - excellent chemical and corrosion resistance

-- decreased component count and cost using integrated design and injection moulding
+- fewer components and cost through integrated design and injection moulding

-- custom-designed to meet specifics of your application
+- custom-designs to meet specifics of your application

 - material combinations and blends can be used to create one product with different characteristics

 What is a gear module?

 The standard measurement for a size of gear or gear teeth is its ‘module’.
 A gear module is calculated by dividing the reference (or pitch) diameter by the number of teeth.

 Module (m#)= Reference diameter/no. of teeth

 BNL plastic gears are usually within the m0.75 to m1.5 range, but we can offer gear solution up to m4 depending on application.